Sustainable Urbanism - The Green-Blue City

 Dutch cities have to deal with urgent environmental problems.
 Climate change has become a visible problem in the urban environment of the Netherlands.
 Cities cope with heavy rainfall in short periods of time and heat stress occurs more often, even leading to more casualties.
 At the same time, it is clear that both the structure of our cities and their (public) spaces cannot be changed at will.
 They have a long term life span, creating a friction with necessary social and environmental changes.
 How to achieve this is the aim of this minor.

-The task of the urban planner is to introduce and design sustainable urban interventions, creating future proof neighbourhoods within the framework of a green blue city.
-In the Sustainable Urban Design studio ‘City and Public Space’ of this minor a sustainable urban design is the main subject.
+An important task of urban planners and designers is to introduce and design sustainable urban interventions, creating future proof neighbourhoods within the framework of a green blue city.
+In the Sustainable Urban Design studio ‘Systems in the city’ of this minor a sustainable urban design is the main subject.
 In this studio the minor students will develop design proposals, in interdisciplinary teams.
 Focus in the studio is on concrete sustainable design exercises.
 The course Basic Techniques for Sustainable Urban Design will make the minor students equipped and prepared to perform well in the design studio.
 They will apply theory and use their knowledge background in the group design process.

 Image by Erik Fecken, In: Waterplan 2 (2007-2012), Gemeente Rotterdam